-There are approximately 700 liquor retailers in Saskatchewan that sell alcohol for off-premise consumption.
-Retailers include large standalone operations in larger centres, smaller businesses integrated within an unrelated business in rural communities and others that operate in conjunction with a liquor-permitted restaurant, hotel beverage room, brew pub, etc. The majority of retailers in Saskatchewan are privately owned and operated.
-See www.saskliquor.com for information about SLGA’s retail operations.
+There are approximately 650 liquor retailers in Saskatchewan that sell alcohol for off-premise consumption.
+Retailers include large standalone operations in larger centres, smaller businesses integrated within an unrelated business in rural communities and others that operate in conjunction with a liquor-permitted restaurant, hotel beverage room, brew pub, etc. All retailers in Saskatchewan are non-government owned and operated.

-Retail store permittees (RSPs) in Saskatchewan can purchase alcohol at wholesale prices for products ordered through SLGA’s Distribution Centre or from private beer distributors.
-All RSPs operate under the same set of rules and regulations and pay the same wholesale price for alcohol purchased from SLGA’s distribution centre or private beer distributors.
+Retail store permittees (RSPs) in Saskatchewan can purchase alcohol at wholesale prices through SLGA’s Distribution Centre or from specialty liquor warehouses.
+All RSPs operate under the same set of rules and regulations and pay the same wholesale price for alcohol purchased from SLGA’s distribution centre or specialty liquor warehouses.
 Retailers are also subject to the same rules when it comes to product selection, ability to sell chilled products, ability to establish operating hours, and the ability to set their own prices.
 The Product Ordering Guide for Retail Store Permittees outlines the processes for ordering wholesale products from SLGA and authorized private beer distributors.

 For more information, see SLGA’s information for Liquor Suppliers.

 Marketing and promotion policies